prasannax1/starships/README.md

 The ICP was started to come up with craft in the 25m to 100m range, which is too large to be a shuttle but too small to be a starship.
 The ICP designed vehicles should be able to be used as standalone starships or as auxillary vehicles aboard starbases and large starships.

 Each design had to come up with a scientific version and a tactical version.
 The designs were rated primarily on ruggedness, then ease of manufacture.

+The stated design aims are as follows:

+ * Any design should be rugged, capable of operating upto 5 years without access to a starbase.
+ * Design should be between 20 and 100m in length
+ * Design should be under 20m in height
+ * Design should be used for scientific or tactical usage.
+Separate designs are also permitted.
+ * Design should accomodate an auxillary vehicle of the size equivalent to at least a *Honeybee* class shuttlepod.

 ## Magpie Class